Python vs Go

 Go doesn't have this problem thanks to its goroutines.
 These are green threads that are managed by the Go runtime, making them much more lightweight than OS threads.
 Where an OS-thread typically allocate 1-8 MB of memory on initialization, a goroutine start with a 2 KB allocation.

 When the Go binary starts, it figures out how many CPU-cores it has access to.
 It then spawns one OS-thread per CPU-core that stay alive for the lifetime of the program.
-The runtime can then schedule (pause, swap, run) goroutines to the OS-threads, allowing the program to utilize all available CPU-cores efficiently.
+The runtime can then schedule (pause, swap, run) goroutines on these OS-threads, allowing the program to fully utilize all available CPU-cores.
 This is similar to the async event-loop, but over multiple cores.

 A Go program using goroutines to send HTTP requests concurrently: